seanhaydongriffin/PB-LiquidFun-C/README.md

 glWorld_CreateTextures()
 ```

 The next block of code initiates the main animation loop.
-The **frame_timer** is used to ensure animation is performed at 60 frames per second (every 16 milliseconds).
+The **frame_timer** is used to ensure the rate of animation is 60 frames per second (being every 16 milliseconds).

 ```
 frame_timer = 0